- Religion and Philosophy»

 Well, let me first state that feelings don't necessarily have a direct relationship with our spiritual state.
 If we look at many of the spiritual giants of faith in scripture, they frequently experienced periods of dejectedness and downheartedness.

 However, we also can contribute to a spiritual lack of well-being in our lives, to briefly name a few.

 - We can become forgetful & ungrateful of what Christ has done for us (2 Peter 1:9), and that can show itself as a lack of spiritual growth in our lives.

 We can fail to trust God, becoming anxious, and rob ourselves of any sense of fullness that God offers.
 (Phil 4:6-7)

 We can become carnally minded, replacing the things of the spirit with sinful patterns of behaviour that become habits in our life.
 (Galatians 5:17)

 But we can also be guilty of putting more merit on our performance – or lack of at times – than God's righteous justification of us (Gal 3:3; Phil 3:3-6)

 Speaking personally, I'm guilty of all those just mentioned, but it is on the last one I want to briefly focus.

-Are you performance oriented
+Are you performance orientedview quiz statistics

 Sometimes I think we can expect more of ourselves than God does.
 Not happy with anything less than perfect obedience (as we understand obedience).
 We feel spiritually confident and full when we've been obedient, but become despairing when we sin, and nervous when we're unsure of how we're doing (which seems to be most of rest of the time).